Valid from: 09/2017

 §9 Remuneration, Methods of Payment

 1. Unless otherwise agreed, all components of the remuneration and the amount of remuneration arising in respect of Transeo services at the time each contract is signed shall be in accordance with the currently valid version of the Transeo price list.
 The agreed payment shall be credited to the author’s account after the completion and timely provision of services in accordance with the individual contract and after reporting to Transeo.
 If necessary, the author/translator may authorize Transeo to create the respective bills.
-The agreed payment shall be credited to the authors/translator’s bank account at the end of the month, only for the jobs accepted by the client.
+The agreed payment shall be credited to the authors/translator’s bank account, Paypal or Skrill’s account at the end of the month, only for the jobs accepted by the client.

 2. The remuneration is owed to the author, plus any statutory sales taxes.